enabledhq/enabledhq.github.io/_posts/2016-11-25-pre-commerce.md

 hero-banner: /images/Blog_header_pretail.png
 image: /images/img_pretail_thumb.png
 ---
-Based on true events: I remember pouring heavy capital from my “cash cow” into R&D for a new product in a new category.
+I remember pouring heavy capital from my “cash cow” into R&D for a new product in a new category.
 I remember the thrill and anxiety of launching into an unknown territory without much market information about consumer preferences, segments etc.

 I remember trying to reap the first mover advantage for my company so much that I was determined to outspend my competitors on R&D (and get that info by purchasing market intelligence).